cloudera/hue/docs/gethue/content/en/posts/2020-03-04-collaboration-with-link-and-gist.md

 ---
-Hi Data crunchers,
+Hi Data Crunchers,

 For the [past 10 years](https://gethue.com/blog/2020-01-28-ten-years-data-querying-ux-evolution/), Hue's SQL Editor has been targeting the [SQL Data Warehouse Experience](https://gethue.com/blog/2020-02-10-sql-query-experience-of-your-cloud-data-warehouse/).
-It recently got better support for typying SQL queries by showing [column keys](/2019-11-13-sql-column-assist-icons/).
+It recently got better support for typing SQL queries by showing [column keys](/2019-11-13-sql-column-assist-icons/).
 The latest improvement is about better collaboration.

 Via the [document sharing](https://docs.gethue.com/user/concept/#sharing) capabilities and [query parameterization](https://docs.gethue.com/user/querying/#variables), Hue allows teams to build their own query bank of knowledge.
 To complement this, something quicker and easier is now also available: Public link & Gist sharing.